A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Transfer Learning

+This alignment is typically done by computing a mapping between two different embedding spaces, such that the words in both embeddings share similar feature vectors after the mapping \cite{multi-ling/mikolov2013exploiting,multi-ling/joulin2018loss}.
+This allows to use different embeddings inside the same model and helps when two languages do not share the same space inside a single model \cite{multi-ling/cao2020align}.
+For example, \newcite{cross-ling/zhang2019improving} used bilingual representations by creating cross-lingual word embeddings using a small set of parallel sentences between the high-resource language English and three low-resource African languages, Swahili, Tagalog, and Somali, to improve document retrieval performance for the African languages.

-While these models are a tremendous step towards enabling NLP in many languages, possible claims that these are universal language models do not hold.
+\textbf{Open Issues:} While these multilingual models are a tremendous step towards enabling NLP in many languages, possible claims that these are universal language models do not hold.
 For example, mBERT covers 104 and XLM-R 100 languages, which is a third of all languages in Wikipedia as outlined earlier.
-A notable exception are the multilingual FLAIR embeddings that were trained on more than 380 languages from the JW300 and OPUS corpora, but these are typically used within the limited scope of sequence labeling compared to the broad usage of BERT models.
 Further, \newcite{multi-ling/wu-dredze-2020-languages} showed that, in particular, low-resource languages are not well-represented in mBERT.
-Figure~\ref{fig:language_families} shows which language families with at least 1 million speakers are covered by mBERT and XLM-RoBERTa \footnote{A language family is covered if at least one associated language is covered.
-Language families can belong to multiple regions, e.g. Indo-European belongs to Europe+Asia}.
+Figure~\ref{fig:language_families} shows which language families with at least 1 million speakers are covered by mBERT and XLM-RoBERTa\footnote{A language family is covered if at least one associated language is covered.
+Language families can belong to multiple regions, e.g., Indo-European belongs to Europe and Asia.}.
 In particular, African and American languages are not well-represented within the transformer models, even though millions of people speak these languages.
 This can be problematic, as languages from more distant language families are less suited for transfer learning, as \newcite{lauscher2020zero} showed.